-Battle against smuggling has made Kashmir literally beg for cheap inter-continental timber that now sustains a huge economy.
+The battle against smuggling has made Kashmir literally beg for cheap inter-continental timber that now sustains a huge economy.
 With scores of compartments totally denuded and sprawling chunks under encroachment, Nayeem Rather visits three families who are fighting for survival after their males were consumed by the battle against smuggling

-After a while, galloping of horses was heard, approaching towards the bridge.
+After a while, the galloping of horses was heard, approaching towards the bridge.
 Ready to face them, Rehman and his men scattered a bit and placed themselves strategically to take smugglers by surprise.

 As the smugglers’ convoy reached the bridge, the guards asked them to stop.
 The smugglers skipped the command and attacked them, instead.
-A chaos ensued.
+Chaos ensued.
 All guards ran for their lives except Rehman.
 He fought determinedly and injured four smugglers.
 Armed with sticks and axes, someone from the smugglers hit Rehman’s head with an axe.
 He fell flat and died on the spot.

-“In 1996, he single handedly caught 30 ponies laden with stolen timber from Arizal forest,” says Nazir Ahmad, a forest guard who has worked with Rehman.
+“In 1996, he single-handedly caught 30 ponies laden with stolen timber from Arizal forest,” says Nazir Ahmad, a forest guard who has worked with Rehman.
 “Despite getting death threats he never compromised.
 I have never seen a man of such bravery,” says Nazir.

 Sixteen-years after Rehman‘s brutal murder, his widow Jani Akhtar tries to keep his memories alive.
 Akhtar’s prized possessions are his dozens of pictures showing Rehman with handcuffed smugglers standing beside ponies laden with stolen timber.
 She preserves them as the family medals.